metalsoft-io/UI-console-implementation-example/README.md

 # UI-console-implementation-example

-This repository serves as an end-to-end example for integrating a Virtual Network Computing (VNC) console into any user interface, leveraging Metalsoft's Guacamole Server.
+This repository serves as an example for integrating a Virtual Network Computing (VNC) console into any user interface, leveraging Metalsoft's Guacamole Server.
 It's structured into two core components:

 1. **Frontend** (`console-implementation-example-ui`): A React.js-based demonstration UI designed to assist with the integration of the Guacamole client.
 This UI initiates a connection to the Metalsoft's Guacamole server via a proxy, enabling VNC functionalities in your application.